-Texas Church Shooting 911 Caller Describes How 8-Year-Old Girl Emerged Alive from the Rampage
+Texas Church Shooting Witness Describes Holding Girl, 8, Who Emerged Alive from the Massacre: 'You're Very, Very Brave'

-Soon after Kathleen Curnow called 911 on Sunday morning to report the sound of gunfire at the church across from her house in Sutherland Springs, Texas, her husband went over to investigate amid the gathering first responders.
+Soon after Kathleen Curnow called 911 on Sunday morning to report the sound of gunfire at the church across from her house in Sutherland Springs, Texas, her husband crossed the street to investigate amid the gathering first responders.

-And then from inside the First Baptist Church — the site of what would become the deadliest mass shooting in modern Texas history — came an 8-year-old girl, brought out by authorities.
+And then from inside the First Baptist Church — the site of what would become the deadliest mass shooting in modern Texas history — came an 8-year-old girl, escorted out by authorities, Curnow says.

+“She [the girl] hid and they brought her to me and they said immediately after, ‘We don’t know, can you just hold her for a minute?’ ” Curnow, 43, recalled on CNN.

-Curnow, 43, says the child was “covered in blood and human flesh,” with “a bruise on her forehead.”
+She tells PEOPLE the child was “covered in blood and human flesh,” with “a bruise on her forehead.”
 Curnow tended to her as the details of the rampage became more apparent.

 “We kept her on the porch because she was nodding her head and I didn’t want to take her inside and not be able to get her out,” Curnow says.